Silver Linings Playbook: The case for The Weinstein Company PGA Award ’threepeat’

 PGA Awards 2013 winner?

 So, who’ll win the Darryl F. Zanuck Producer of the Year Award 2013?
-Considering that the "Best Picture" PGA Award winner will be chosen by way of the preferential voting system — i.e., several rounds until the eventual winner reaches more than 50% of the vote — I’m betting on Argo.
+Considering that the "Best Picture" PGA Award winner will be chosen by way of the preferential voting system — i.e., several rounds until the eventual winner reaches more than 50 percent of the vote — I’m betting on Argo.

 Why Argo?
 In all honesty, chiefly because of the well-regarded film’s recent momentum.
 Additionally, Argo would be a likely consensus winner because of its theme, its critical reception, and the presence of Ben Affleck and George Clooney as two of the film’s producers.
 (The third one is Grant Heslov.)